WalletScrutiny/WalletScrutinyCom/_bearer/coinarmor.steel.md

 ## Analysis

-The kickstarter was successfully funded.
+The Kickstarter was successfully funded.
 Some people complained they did not receive their coin armor and some people gave positive reviews.
 Some questions can be raised with **trusting a 3rd party to engrave even an encrypted private key**.
 We were not able to find traces of any commercial activity with the same branding afterwards.
 But there are numerous similar products with different brands.